 Field work is one of the most important parts of the job for almost all paleontologists and geologists.
-I have spent the last decade completing field work throughout various places, many of them in the Eastern United States and in New Mexico.
+I have spent the last decade completing field work throughout various places, many of them in the Eastern United States and in New Mexico, although I have also conducted field work in other countries around the world as well, such as China, Canada, and the United Kingdom.

 Much of my earlier field work dealt with invertebrates closer to home in Pennsylvania.
 The majority of this field work and fossil collecting focused on the Ordovician and the Devonian, with a bit of work at Red Hill, PA, a locality known for some of the earliest tetrapods known.
 I have continued collecting fossils in Eastern North America, and much of that still occurs in Pennsylvania.
 In addition to searching for more vertebrate fossils in the state, I spend time in older strata, and even collected some of the oldest eurypterid material from the state recently.
 I also keep on the lookout for new fossil localities and have been attempting to find new Pleistocene-aged fossils in the state as well.

-Later, after volunteering and being hired at the State Museum of Pennsylvania, I spent several summers conducting field work in the Late Cretaceous of the San Juan Basin in northwest New Mexico.
+Later, after volunteering and being hired at the State Museum of Pennsylvania, I have spent several summers conducting field work in the Late Cretaceous of the San Juan Basin in northwest New Mexico, continuing to collect dinosaurs and other fossils from these strata, such as turtles and crocodylians, among others.

 Paleo/Geo Field Work